Most children will experience headaches at some point, but if they are happening regularly or include other symptoms, you might have a migraine.

 Before your migraine comes on, you might start feeling like you want to be on your own, feel tired or seem to get angry quickly.
 You might also want to eat certain foods or not feel like eating at all.

-It’s important to remember that everyone’s migraine attack is different.
+It’s important to remember that everyone’s migraine is different.
 Some children get a really bad headache but this doesn’t always happen.

 You may get something called ‘abdominal migraine’, which could include stomach pains, feeling sick or being sick.
 You might feel extra sensitive to lights or sounds, see patterns or even have problems talking.